metal3d/katenary/doc/docs/usage.md

 ### Declare ingresses

-It's very common to have an `Ingress` on web application to deploy on Kuberenetes.
-The `katenary.io/ingress` declare the port to bind.
+It's very common to have an Ingress resource on web application to deploy on Kuberenetes.
+It allows to expose the service to the outside of the cluster (you need to install an ingress controller).

-# ...
+Katenary can create this resource for you.
+You just need to declare the hostname and the port to bind.

 ```yaml
 services:
   webapp: